AlexanderNenninger/QUBOBrute/README.md

 ## Features

  + Bruteforce solver running in parallel on the CPU.
- + Bruteforce solver running in parallel on an NVidia GPU.
+ + Bruteforce solver running in parallel on an Nvidia GPU.
  + Fast simulated annealing solver running in parallel threads on the CPU.
  + Blazingly fast simulated annealing solver running in parallel threads on the GPU.